After court setback, migrants cling to hopes of reaching U.S.

 Norky Jamar, 34, said the court's decision was a blow but that her family hoped the good fortune that got them safely through the notorious Panamanian jungle would last until they reached the United States.

-"We have always travelled with God's blessing," she said.
+"We have always traveled with God's blessing," she said.
 "That's the first thing we need to keep in mind."

 MORE WORLD NEWS